 Getting around Santorini

-Before deciding what type of transport to rent, consider that many of the roads in Santorini are quite narrow and the road surface isn’t always great.
-In addition, many of the roads are unpaved, so a normal car might not be covered in terms of insurance.
+Before deciding what type of transport to rent, consider that many of the roads in Santorini are narrow and the road surface isn’t always great.
+Note that some rental vehicles are not covered by insurance on unpaved roads.

 The unpaved roads also mean that there is a lot of dust, so if you are driving a quad or scooter consider at least covering your face.
 This is our car after a few weeks on the islands.